Success may leave clues, but clues often proceed failure.

 While we are often disappointed when a leader fails, we are rarely surprised.
 In retrospect, there were usually clues.
 It takes courage for the leader to recognize and change when they are guilty of these things, and it takes even more courage for a friend or colleague of the leader to challenge them to do so.

-Mark Sanborn is a leadership strategist, bestselling author and acclaimed speaker.
+Mark Sanborn is a great strategist, bestselling author and acclaimed leadership speaker.
 For more information visit www.marksanborn.com